 How to know God (the not so easy way)

 For other people, questions such as ‘why is there something rather than nothing?’ (i.e. Why does anything exist at all?) may start to take them on a journey of understanding, science, philosophy and faith.
 There are other beliefs and faiths and the claim of Christ that he is the only way seems rather arrogant (links below).
 But the truth is important to everyone and the claims are unique to Jesus.
-We all carry our own world view – i.e. the way we interpret the world and make sense of it.
+We all carry our own world view or (this)– i.e. the way we interpret the world and make sense of it.
 For others there are hard questions, such as ‘Why does God allow suffering?’, ‘How can a loving God make people go to hell?’, ‘Does science mean God is out of a job? (or ‘God of the Gaps’ theory)’.
 I don’t wish this email to be a definitive guide – but rather a starting block for finding interest in other subjects.
 I’ve put a few links below.

 I also believe that ‘only dead fish go with the flow’ which means a point of view may not be held by consensus of the majority, but if someone is able to rationalise their view against a majority, it could simply be that they have put more thought, time and effort into it.

 Any rate – enough said and I’m sure you’ve got a tonne of things to do.
 Look forward to seeing you soon.